 RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 In April 2024, an RSL Art Union draw sold over 180,000 tickets.
 Auditors found a problem with ticket records weeks before the draw.
-Independent auditors check every part of the lottery before announcing winners.
-If you buy a ticket for an RSL Art Union prize home draw, you should know how auditors verify the lottery is legal and safe.
+Independent auditors check every part of the lottery.
+They verify it is legal and safe before winners are announced.
+If you buy a ticket for an RSL Art Union prize home draw, you should know how auditors work.

 What RSL Art Union Prize Home Draws Are